top of page

 Investors, Startups and Entrepreneurs

 It can’t be an idea on paper or a shell company.
-It needs to be an actual, active business providing goods or services. -
+It needs to be an actual, active for-profit business providing goods or services.

 You must intend to depart the U.S. once your E-2 status is over—this isn’t a path to permanent residency on its own.